 Dr. Rachman ran a simple but sophisticated test that revealed a problem with my pancreas—most likely caused by the illness that started over four years before.
 For whatever reason, I wasn’t producing enough enzymes to digest and absorb the nutrients in my food.
 In other words, I was literally starving to death.

 He gave me a few bottles of pills and told me I had a 50-50 chance of regenerating the cells that produce enzymes naturally.
 The worst-case scenario was that I’d have to keep supplementing for the rest of my life.
 Either way, he felt confident that I could live a full, healthy life.
 And I believed him.

 We set out on this trip feeling tired, scared, and uncertain, but we came home with some answers and a whole lotta hope.

-That’s me below at 22 years old with my mom and stepdad, waiting for my appointment day in Florida.
+That’s 22-year-old me with my mom and stepdad in Florida—waiting for my appointment with Dr. Rachman.

 A couple of weeks later, Mom and I met with an MD who specialized in chronic and life-threatening illnesses—only because we made the appointment several months before.
 He told me my organs were shutting down, and at this rate, I only had a couple of months to live.
 He recommended more tests, including the same ones I’d already been through.

 Mom turned to me and asked me what I’d like to do.

 I paused for a moment and then replied, “I’m going to be okay.”